 While a specific timeline for coming into compliance with all the PIC/S requirements has not been stated in the PIC/S, all pharmaceutical manufacturers in Brazil should carefully review the PIC/S guidelines and publications to determine their impact.
 For pharmaceutical manufacturers processing multiple products, the PIC/S Guideline on Setting Health Based Exposure Limits for us in Risk Identification in the Manufacture of Different Medicinal Products in Shared Facilities will be key and required careful review.

 The expert toxicologists at Affygility Solutions are available to assist you with all your health based exposure limit (HBEL) needs (also known as acceptable daily exposure (ADE) limits or permitted daily exposure (PDE) limits).
 Currently, our award-winning OEL Fastrac platform has over 1,800 expertly-prepared OEL/ADE monographs in its catalog.
 Don’t see your specific active pharmaceutical ingredient in the OEL Fastrac catalog?
-No problem, please contact us at Affygility Solutions and submit a request.
-OEL Fastrac monographs with ADE have been used by pharmaceutical manufacturers in over 65 countries, including Brazil.
+No problem, please submit a quote request at Affygility Solutions and submit a request.
+OEL Fastrac monographs with ADE have been used by pharmaceutical manufacturers in over 74 countries, including Brazil.